 Subsequent General Assemblies added further modifications to the General Board structure.
 The 1936 assembly introduced the factor of numerical strength as well as geography in determining representation from each zone.
 There was the accompanying limitation that no zone caucus could nominate more than one person from a particular district on that zone until all districts had a nominee.
 This meant that only in rare cases would any district have more than one member on the General Board.

 In 1964 the name of the Department of Foreign Missions was changed to the Department of World Missions, and further modified in 1976 to Department of World Mission.
-Also in 1976 the title of the operational head of the department was changed to executive director instead of executive secretary, and later was amended to simply director.
+Also in 1976, the title of the operational head of the department was changed to executive director instead of executive secretary.
+That title was later amended to simply director.

 In the major restructuring of the General Board in 1980, the World Mission Department was the least affected of all.
 In line with the new terminology, however, it was renamed the Division of World Mission, further modified in 1982 to World Mission Division.